pabonwalt/devops-stupidly-simple/README.md

 2. Use terraform to deploy an Ubuntu 22.04 x64 droplet.
 Install Jenkins, Docker commands, Kubectl tools and curl: https://developer.hashicorp.com/terraform/tutorials/applications/digitalocean-provider

+3. Use terraform to deploy a DO Kubernetes cluster

+4. Create your docker app and upload to docker hub

 ## DEPLOY APP01 USING JENKINS, DOCKER AND K8S

 1. Stuff pending to add